-At Moffatt’s Flower Company we take great pride in producing New Zealand’s finest roses using the latest technology available, while our nation-wide collection of reputable growers ensures we always have an extensive range of the freshest cut flowers available at all times, all next-day deliverable New Zealand-wide.
+At Moffatt’s Flower Company, we take great pride in producing New Zealand’s finest roses using the latest technology available.
+Our nation-wide collection of reputable growers ensures we always have an extensive range of the freshest cut flowers available at all times, all next-day deliverable New Zealand-wide.

 Spray roses come in a minimum of 15 heads per bunch at varying lengths from 30cm – 70cm.

 Fresh heads and petals are available by the bag and can be strewn at weddings (or used in elaborate declarations of love floating in bathtubs and scattered over beds!)

 Our beautiful phalaenopsis orchids are available to buy as plants or flowers and are available as singles and doubles which can be sold as singles or by the box.
 We are also able to hire our orchids for special occasions – phone 0508 MOFFATTS (0508 66 33 28) or email us to find out more.